GC / LC — MS High resolution

 Files loading

-formats.
-This files can be drag and dropped or selected clicking in the same drop module.
-These files are going to be displayed in the list below, specifying the name of the file.
+It is also designed to work with any file in the JCAMP, NetCDF, or mzData formats.
+These files can be dragged and dropped or selected by clicking in the same drop module.
+The files will be displayed in the list below, showing the name of each file.

 Chromatogram visualization